 Hovercraft is untested on Windows, but there is no reason it shouldn’t work, at least in theory.

-Hovercraft! was written by Lennart Regebro <firstname.lastname@example.org>, and is licensed as CC-0, except for the following:
+Hovercraft! was written by Lennart Regebro <firstname.lastname@example.org>, and is licensed with an MIT license, except for the following:

 Other contributors (see CHANGES.txt for details):

 Carl Meyer [carljm]